thewtex/thesis/strain_estimation/strain_estimation.rst

-Instead of approximating the displacement field with a piecewise linear function, the displacement field can be approximated with piecewise continuous spline.
+Instead of approximating the displacement field with a piecewise linear function, the displacement field can be approximated with piecewise continuous spline fitting.
 This function is more appealing than a piecewise linear fit for several reasons.
 First, the splines are constructed to be piecewise continuous [Boehm2002,Schwarz2007]_.
 Second, if a B-spline is used, the first derivative will be continuous if the order of the spline is two or higher [Boehm2002,Schwarz2007]_.
-Third, the greater flexibility of higher order polynomials should decrease the loss in resolution observed linear least-squares strain estimator [Khadem2007]_.
+Third, the greater flexibility of higher order polynomials should decrease the loss in resolution observed with the linear least-squares strain estimator [Khadem2007]_.
 Khadem and Setarehdan applied this method in 1D to determine axial strains [Khadem2007]_.
-A piecewise continuous polynomial spline was fix to the discrete noisy displacement data, and the derivative of the resulting polynomial was used as the derivative of the underlying displacement [Khadem2007]_.
-D'hooge et al. performed a similar procedure with a cubic B-spline approximation to tracked M-Mode data to obtain strain rates in a gelatin phantom [Dhooge2002]_.
-In both articles, the spline did not interpolate the underlying displacement data, but it was fit by minimizing a term involving the squared difference with the sampled data and another regularizing term involving the square of the second derivative of the underlying function.
+A piecewise continuous polynomial spline was fit to the discrete noisy displacement data, and the derivative of the resulting polynomial was used as the derivative of the underlying displacement [Khadem2007]_.
+D'hooge et al. performed a similar procedure with a cubic B-spline approximation to track M-Mode data to obtain strain rates in a gelatin phantom [Dhooge2002]_.
+In both articles, the spline did not interpolate the underlying displacement data, but it was fit by minimizing a term involving the squared difference with the sampled data and another regularization term involving the square of the second derivative of the underlying function.
 Applying a higher weight to the later term will increase the smoothness of the result.